symfony/symfony-docs/messenger/multiple_busses.rst

 -------------------------

-By default, each handler will be available to handle messages on *all* of your buses.
+By default, each handler will be available to handle messages on *all* of your busses.
 To prevent dispatching a message to the wrong bus without an error, you can restrict each handler to a specific bus using the ``messenger.message_handler`` tag:

 .. configuration-block::